Gigaspaces/xap-docs/site-hugo/content/xap/14.0/dev-java/local-cache.markdown

 ## Cache Policy

 When using a local cache with `GigaSpace`, the cache policy is set to `LRU` and cannot be changed.
 When using the local cache with `GigaMap`, the default cache policy is `com.j_spaces.map.eviction.FIFOEvictionStrategy`, and other policies may be used by setting the `space-config.dist-cache.eviction-strategy` custom property.
-For more details refer to the [Map API](./map-api.html#GigaMap with a Local (Near) Cache).
+For more details refer to the [Map API](./map-api.html#gigamap-with-a-local-near-cache).

 ## Memory Configuration Properties